emanor-okta/spring-protected-page-mfa/README.md

-# OpenID Connect Logout Options with Spring Boot
+# Page with Extra MFA Protection using Spring Boot

-This repository contains an example Spring Boot application that is used to demonstrate the various logout options with Spring Security and OIDC.
+This repository contains an example Spring Boot application that is used to demonstrate how specific routes can add extra MFA protection.

-Please read [OpenID Connect Logout Options with Spring Boot][blog-post] to see how this app was created.

 **Prerequisites:**
 * [Java 8+](https://adoptopenjdk.net/)